jasonb194/WoWToken/PRIVACY_POLICY.md

 ## 7. International Data Transfers

-If you are located outside of [YOUR_COUNTRY], your data may be transferred to and processed in countries with different data protection laws.
+If you are located outside of United States, your data may be transferred to and processed in countries with different data protection laws.
 We ensure appropriate safeguards are in place for such transfers.

 ## 8. Children's Privacy